 Le Creuset oval cocotte , Mediterranean recycled glass glasses and Textured plates

-IMPORTANT: If you are wondering if it is mandatory for the wine to be sweet in this recipe, the answer is yes.
-The soft flavor of the sage marvels with the point of sweetness and the sauce remains to dip arrobas of bread.
-Enjoy.
+IMPORTANT: If you are wondering if it is necessary for the wine to be sweet in this recipe, the answer is yes.
+The mild flavour of the sage goes wonderfully with the hint of sweetness and the sauce is perfect for dipping a few loaves of bread in it.
+Enjoy!

 Claudia Ferrer